30 Sep Retirement villages: look beyond the brochure

 Looking for lifestyle benefits

-While the primary reason for entering a retirement village is often lifestyle choice, it’s important to understand where the value lies in making that choice.
+The primary reason for entering a retirement village is often lifestyle choice.
+It’s important to understand where the value lies in making that choice.
 If you would like to discuss your retirement planning, give us a call.